nikopetr/Sentiment-Analysis-and-EDA-for-the-IMDB-Dataset/README.md

   <img src="https://github.com/nikopetr/EDA-and-Sentiment-Analysis-on-IMDB-Dataset/blob/main/tv-gcd05f2dbf_1920.jpg" width="800" height="400"/>
 </p>

-The main part of the work focuses on the exploration and study of different techniques which are used for sentiment analysis on the IMDB movie review dataset.
-In addition, the work utilizes and compares different approaches for classification tasks in Natural Language Processing.
+The main part of the work focuses on the exploration and study of different approaches which are used for Sentiment Analysis (e.g. Bag of Words, TF-IDF, Word Embeddings).
+In addition, the work utilizes and compares different classification algorithms for Sentiment Analysis tasks in Natural Language Processing (e.g. Tree based Algorithms, Linear Models and Support Vector Machines).

 **Author**: Nikolas Petrou, MSc in Data Science